seeb1337/crosshair-y-movable/README.md

 - **Built-in Crosshairs**: Choose from a variety of pre-installed crosshair designs.
 - **Custom Crosshairs**: Easily add your own custom crosshair images.
-- **Adjustable Size**: Customize the size of your crosshair to your preference.
+- **Adjustable Size, Hue, Rotation & Opacity**: Dial-in the perfect look and visibility.
-- **Hue Adjustment**: Modify the color hue of your crosshair for better visibility.
+- **Presets**: Save, load, and delete crosshair configurations on the fly from the Settings panel.
 - **Cross-Platform**: Available for Windows and Linux.
 - **Lightweight & Efficient**: Minimal system resource usage ensures smooth performance.
 - **User-Friendly Interface**: Intuitive UI for easy configuration and management.